 Let’s assume we need to choose one project from two given projects.
-The initial investment of both the projects is the same.
+The initial investment for both projects is the same.
 Year-wise, the cash flows are as follows:

 In the screenshot above, C5 and D5 are the initial investment amounts in Project I and Project II.
-Cells C6:C10 and D6:D10 show the cash inflow for Project I and Project II, respectively.
+Cells C6:C10 and D6:D10 show the cash inflows for Project I and Project II, respectively.

-The finance rate and the reinvestment rate of the project is 6% and 5%, respectively.
+The finance rate and the reinvestment rate of the projects is 6% and 5%, respectively.
 The formulas to be used are as follows: